 Advice on Pet Transportation New York City

-Memorial Day has finally arrived!
-The unofficial start of summer means trips to Long Island, New Jersey, and points upstate for many New Yorkers with their dogs.
+It’s the middle of summer!
+For many New Yorkers, that means trips to Long Island, New Jersey, and points upstate with their dogs.

 Figuring out pet transportation in New York City can be a lot simpler than you think.
 With just a little research (and sometimes a little more cash than you’d like to spend) you can get your pooch around the city, and in and out of town, pretty easily.